DevExpress/testcafe/docs/articles/documentation/test-api/authentication/user-roles.md

 To disable page caching during the entire test run, use either of the following options:

-* the [--disable-page-caching](../../using-testcafe/command-line-interface.md#--disable-page-caching) command line flag
+* the [--disable-page-caching](../../using-testcafe/command-line-interface.md#--disable-page-caching) command line flag,
-* the `disablePageCaching` option in the [runner.run](../../using-testcafe/programming-interface/runner.md#run) method
+* the `disablePageCaching` option in the [runner.run](../../using-testcafe/programming-interface/runner.md#run) method,
-* the [disablePageCaching](../../using-testcafe/configuration-file.md#disablepagecaching) configuration file property
+* the [disablePageCaching](../../using-testcafe/configuration-file.md#disablepagecaching) configuration file property.